-Teacher certification can enable a wide variety of career options both locally and worldwide.
-It is the difference between a teaching job as a tutor or assistant and the skills and knowledge that constitute a professional teacher.
+Teacher certification opens up a wide variety of career options both locally and worldwide.
+It means the difference between a teaching job as a tutor or assistant and the skills and knowledge that defines a professional teacher.

-The path to becoming a certified teacher is entails the completion of an undergraduate degree or higher, and generally involves two different academic routes: concurrent or consecutive.
+The path to becoming a certified teacher requires the completion of an undergraduate degree or higher qualification, and generally involves two different academic routes: concurrent or consecutive.
 The completion of either one of these types of teacher training programs brings a teacher to the same desired result: accreditation by the licensing body corresponding to the requirements of their local area.

 Concurrent programs are suited to high school or first year post-secondary students who plan on becoming a teacher.
 Typically five years in length, graduates will receive a Bachelor’s degree in their chosen major, along with a Bachelor's in Education (B.Ed) specialized to a specific teaching area (for example, biology).
 Once completed, teachers will receive accreditation from the licensing body appropriate to their state, province, or region.